egenerse/master-thesis/content/apollon_reengineering.typ

 This separation of popover-related state ensures a clear boundary between UI control logic and the structural data of the diagram.

-*Zustand Integration with Yjs* Each instance of ApollonEditor is backed by its own Yjs document, enabling real-time collaborative editing.
+*Zustand Integration with Yjs:* Each instance of ApollonEditor is backed by its own Yjs document, enabling real-time collaborative editing.
 To manage local state, a dedicated set of Zustand stores is created and bound directly to the Yjs document.
 This tight coupling ensures that all local and remote state changes remain consistent across multiple clients.

 At the core of this integration is a bidirectional sync mechanism:

 From Zustand to Yjs:
 Many state-updating functions in the editor such as onNodesChange update the Zustand store first, and then explicitly perform a Yjs transaction via ydoc.transact(...).
 This ensures that changes such as adding, updating, or deleting nodes are propagated to the Yjs document in a controlled and observable way.
 For example, in onNodesChange, position or structural changes to nodes are wrapped in a Yjs transaction with the origin "store", ensuring both correctness and traceability across clients.

 From Yjs to Zustand:
  Incoming updates from other collaborators are observed by YjsSyncClass, which listens for changes on the Yjs document.
 When a Yjs transaction originates from a remote source (i.e., not from the local store), the update is consumed and applied to the local Zustand state.
 To prevent infinite update cycles between users, these externally received changes bypass the sendBroadcast function.
 Instead, the state is updated using a dedicated method, updateNodesFromYjs, which specifically applies updates without triggering broadcasts.
 This approach ensures that the internal node state is synchronized, user selections are preserved, and stale data is correctly removed.

-This zustand and ydoc communication is carefully managed to prevent infinite update cycles: the use of transaction origins (like "store" and "remote") allows each side to distinguish between local and remote changes and act accordingly.
+@ZustandSync Activity Diagram shows how Zustand and Ydoc communication is carefully managed to prevent infinite update cycles: the use of transaction origins (like "store" and "remote") allows each side to distinguish between local and remote changes and act accordingly.

 #figure(
   image("../figures/ZustandandYsSyncSendBroadcast.png", width: 90%),
-  caption: [Zustnad and Yjs Synchronization Activity Diagram] )
+  caption: [Zustand and Yjs Synchronization Activity Diagram] )<ZustandSync>

 This design ensures: Real-time collaboration, safe updates, consistent state across all clients.

-*Zustand Integration with ReactFlow*

-ReactFlow the library responsible for diagram rendering, directly consumes the nodes and edges data from the DiagramStore.
+*Zustand Integration with ReactFlow*: ReactFlow the library responsible for diagram rendering, directly consumes the nodes and edges data from the DiagramStore.
 As a result, the Zustand store becomes the central hub for application state.

 Selector middlewares and Subscribers are used to monitor and react to state changes.
 For example, a subscriber can be attached to DiagramStore using an onModelChange listener.
 This function is typically passed from the web application’s consumer layer and allows it to respond to updates in the underlying data model.